-Availability is limited, so please book as soon as possible.
-Reservations must be made at least 2 weeks in advance.
-During the spring and summer busy season, we recommend that reservations be made as far in advance as possible as we fill up quickly.
+Please book as soon as possible and not that reservations must be made at least 2 weeks in advance.
+During the spring and summer busy season, we recommend that reservations be made as far in advance as possible as we reach capacity quickly.
 Back to top

 All group leaders should start the reservation process using our online Reservation Request Form.
-When we have reviewed your request, you will be contacted by the Museum’s bookings coordinator to complete the reservation process.
-Reservations will be confirmedby email.
-Please check your reservation details and contact the bookings coordinator if you notice anything that is incorrect.
+When we have reviewed your request -- please allow us 5 business days for this -- you will be contacted by the Museum’s bookings coordinator (by email) to complete the reservation process.
+Please check your reservation details and reply to the bookings coordinator if you notice anything that is incorrect.
 Back to top

-If the Massachusetts Institute of Technology is closed for inclement weather, the MIT Museum will also be closed.
-In this situation your reservation will be cancelled automatically.
-Check the MIT homepage or call the Museum to confirm closure.
-It is your responsibility to reschedule the visit.
-If your organization is closed but MIT is not, it is your responsibility to notify the Museum that you will be cancelling your visit.
+If MIT is closed for inclement weather, the MIT Museum will also be closed.
+In this situation your reservation will be cancelled automatically but we will be happy to reschedule your visit.
+Check MIT's homepage or call the Museum to confirm closure.
+If your organization is closed but MIT is not, please notify the Museum if you will be cancelling your visit.
 Back to top

 Group Size and Type